mirvin33/Watched-capstone/resources/design-document.md

 preferences effectively.

 ## 2. Top Questions to Resolve in Review
-- What is the optimal user interface design to ensure intuitive navigation and ease of use for managing watchlists?
+- What is the optimal user interface design to ensure intuitive navigation and ease of use for managing watchlist?
+- How should we handle privacy and security concerns, especially regarding user data and authentication?

 ## 3. Use Cases
 -  As a user, I want to create a new watchlist with a given name.
--  As a user, I want to retrieve my playlist with a given ID
+-  As a user, I want to retrieve my watchlist with a given ID.
 -  As a user, I want to add TV shows and movies to my watchlist by specifying their titles and the streaming service they are available on.
 -  As a user, I want to mark content as 'Watched' once I have viewed it to track my viewing progress.